Blog Commenting for SEO and Exposure: More Than Dofollow Links

 - Read the post.

-- Acknowledge the name of the blogger: Mine is Tad.
+- Acknowledge the name of the blogger: my name is Tad.

 - Express the aspects you agree with at first.